Stardustq1/Stardustq1/README.md

 My main tech is ```Vue.js```, ```Typescript```,```Three.js``` and ```Tailwind```.

-I don`t have so much projects right now but my favourite is [ShieldKnight](https://github.com/Stardustq1/shieldKnight) (its kinda ugly)
+I don`t have many projects right now but my favourite is [ShieldKnight](https://github.com/Stardustq1/shieldKnight) (its kinda ugly)

 Fun Facts:
 1. I have one dog